ShenyanCao/Mine-VocabTalk/README.md

     - *Explanation*: Kids will hear the question and then record their voice as answer, which is an interactive way of learning.
 Kids will get interest in playing such an interactive education game app.
 Besides, if they do not have much interest in learning word-picture in a certain category, they can choose a different category any time as they like.

-# Part 3: Demo of basic functionality and state management
+# Part 3: Implementation

-## Demo:
-(https://youtube.com/shorts/JCejlYXZB3o?feature=share)

-## Basic functionality implemented:
-  - Login and signup screen with textbox and login/signup button, with state management and sqlite database.
-  - Dashboard with setting button and category buttons.
-  - Each category button links to a word-picture flashcard.
-  - In flashcard screen, recording function is half way done, can record, but still needs more work on business logic side to perfect it.
-  - In flashcard screen, asking-for-help function has been implemented. and when users click the question button, they can hear the correct word pronuncation.
-  - On flashcard screen, clicking home button will redirect screen to dashboard screen.
-  - On dashboard screen, clicking setting button will redirect screen to setting screen.
-  - On setting screen, clicking logout button will let user log out their account and redirect screen to login screen.
+## 1. Installation of the app
     ## Language and Dev Platform
     - **Language**: React Native
     - **Dev Platform**: Mac OS
     - **Running Platform**: iOS
     - **Testing device:** iPad Air (4th generation)

     ## Instructions to compile
     - Follow [Expo EAS build instruction](https://docs.expo.dev/build/setup/) to build a ready-to-submit binary of this app for the Apple App Store.
     - Android platform has not been tested or built yet, so I am not sure how it would work on Android platform.

-# Part 4: Remaining work to be completed for the next phase of the project ("Beta")
-1) Use local database to load and store all catogery and word-picture content locally, so that users can use the app without internet connection.
-2) State management for Flash Cards.
-2) Progress report function in setting screen.
-3) Sharing function in setting screen.
+## 2. UI/UX screens implemented

+## 3. Functionality implemented:
+  - Sign up with state management:
+  - Login with state management:
+  - Dashboard navigate to setting page with state management:
+  - Setting page home button to navigate to Dashboard screen:
+  - Setting page with progress report and clear cache:
+  - Setting page with sharing:
+  - Setting page's logout button navigate to login screen:
+  - Dashboard navigate to Flash Card screen with state management:
+  - Flash Card screen recording, checking and navigate to next Flash Card screen:
-4) Recording and speech-to-text function in Flash Card screen still needs more work to perfect it.
+  - Flash Card screen question button to play sound:
-5) UI needs to be adjusted.
-6) Build and test Andorid native app.
-7) Build and test iOS native app in different iOS devices.
+  - Flash Card screen next button to navigate to next Flash Card screen:
+  - Flash Card screen home button to navigate to Dashboard screen:

+## Demo:
+(https://youtube.com/shorts/JCejlYXZB3o?feature=share)

+## 3. Challenges solved
+1) Date storage:

+2) Sensor usage and permissions:
+**Access/Usage of microphone sensor:** Our app will need to interact with kids by asking them questions, listening to their answers, and telling kids if their answers are correct or not.
+This leads to the need of accessing and using built-in sensors (microphone).
+This can be very challenging.

+3) No access to intenet (caching consideration):

+4) Security

+5) **Interaction with other apps on the same device:** If kids want to share their learning progress report with others via other apps on the same device, how will this app interact with other apps on the same device?
+React Native has an inbuilt share package, which can be useful to solve this challenge.

+6) Form factor:

+7) Cross-platform development:** Young kids may use different devices with different OS and different screen size.
+How could our app work across a wide range of devices?
+One possible solution is to use frameworks like React Native.

 ## Reference